Glorified Sperm Donor

 - Averted in Contrast where despite Vincenzo being Didi's biological father, she loves her stepfather Johnny more.

-- Drowtales features a matriarchal society that views men as of course the lesser gender, due in part because drow females are generally larger and stronger than their male counterparts.
+- Drowtales features a matriarchal society that views men as the lesser gender, due in part because drow females are generally larger and stronger than their male counterparts.
 Noble classes place heavy importance on producing strong female heirs and as such men are often bartered and traded between clans to mate with women of other clans to produce strong children.
+Depending on the couple and the circumstances it may either be this trope or Chosen Conception Partner.
 One clan in the setting forgoes this and is practicing methods and experiments to negate the need for a man and allow for Homosexual Reproduction.

 - Averted twice, first by the father, then by the son on Young Justice.
 Superman is not at all happy that someone cloned him, and refuses to claim responsibility for Superboy.
 If you keep up on the comics, you know that Superboy has two fathers, and the other is Lex Luthor.
 And when he shows up, he clearly wants to instigate this kind of relationship with Superboy (for his own ends, as you'd expect) and Superboy turns him down flat.
 The trope is later played straight to a point when Superman accepts Superboy as a little brother, a relationship both of them are okay with after their initial awkwardness.